 - ‘Contraste’ – ‘Contraste’ flowers are deep red with white at the tip of each petal.

 Growing Dinnerplate Dahlias

-Deadhead the spent blooms as they expire, and you will enjoy dinnerplate dahlias from midsummer and through the fall.
+Deadhead the spent blooms as they expire and you will enjoy dinnerplate dahlias from midsummer through the fall.